People experienced in raising chickens always recommend having everything in place before the arrival of your birds.

 3. Tread-Plate Feeders

-They have been around for many years, and am again gaining popularity.
+They have been around for many years, and are again gaining popularity.
 They can be quite expensive.
-This type of feeder can hold up to 10 to 20 kg of dry feed.
+This type of feeder can hold up to 10-20 kg of dry feed.

 Thread-plate feeders work by making use of a pressure plate system in which the chicken steps onto a plate.
 A lid subsequently opens allowing chickens to eat.
 When the bird steps off, the lid shuts protecting the feed from birds and wild animals.